 And the IBM parking pain survey says…

-IBM conducted a global parking survey amongst 8042 commuters in 20 cities on 6 continents in September 2011 concluding the global driving community faces a daily struggle in finding parking spaces.
+IBM conducted a global parking pain survey among 8042 commuters in 20 cities on 6 continents in September 2011 concluding the global driving community faces a daily struggle in finding parking spaces.
 Wow, who’d a thunked it?

 The survey revealed and validated some fascinating information (in addition to the parking space epiphany):